marekolsak/gpu-ratemeter/README.md

 Time T can be calculated from pixel throughput and SIMD occupancy, and pixel throughput can be calculated from pipeline states.
 (In fact, the pixel throughput equation of a specific GPU or GPU architecture can be inferred from `pix` results.)
-Once T is known for a specific fragment shader, we only need to gather the average execution time of our fragment shaders to make the judgement call as to which fragment shaders are worth optimizing.
+Once T is known for a specific set of fragment shaders, then we only need to gather their average execution time to make the judgement call as to which fragment shaders are worth optimizing.

 #### Rasterizer Efficiency Subtests